anaconda/anaconda-project/README.md

 `conda kapsel` has similar functionality and may be more convenient.
-The advantage of `conda kapsel` for environment handling is that it performs conda operations _and_ records them in a config file in one step.
+The advantage of `conda kapsel` for environment handling is that it performs conda operations, _and_ records them in a config file for reproducibility, in one step.

 For example, if you do `conda kapsel add-packages bokeh=0.11`, that will install Bokeh with conda, _and_ add `bokeh=0.11` to an